RDXC 2025 RULES: SELECT YOUR LANGUAGE

 11.9.
 Please do not remove duplicate QSOs from the log.

 11.10.
-Multi Op logs (Single transmitter and Two transmitters) must identify which transmitter made each QSO.
+Multi Op logs (Single transmitter and Two transmitters) (except for stations of the additional subgroup SingleTX/RX) must identify which transmitter made each QSO.
 For Multi Op, Single transmitter entries RUN =0, MULT =1.
 For Multi Op, Two transmitters entries RUN1 = 0, RUN2 = 1.
 Alternative identification is not allowed.
 The logs without such identification will be reclassified to Check Log.

 11.12.
 Any QSO marked with the key X-QSO: will be ignored in your log and credit will be given to the other station.